 When you are looking for the authentic, all-natural flavor that comes with roasted, hand-extracted and expeller pressed edible oils, look to La Tourangelle for the highest quality in both process and product.
 Among others, our artisan pumpkin seed oil is one of our most unique options.

 La Tourangelle handcrafts this Toasted Pumpkin Seed Oil strictly following traditional methods from Styrian region in Austria because we believe that artisan care is still the best ways to retain all the flavors, nutrients and health benefits that nature provides.
 Slowly roasted to perfection, expeller-pressed and lightly filtered, this oil adds a rich nutty taste to cold application as salad dressing, drizzle in pasta, spreads.
 La Tourangelle Toasted Pumpkin Seed makes the ordinary meal extra-ordinary.

-Health Benefits: While pumpkin seeds are synonymous with Halloween, consider incorporating these nutritional gems into your diet on a regular basis is not a bad idea.
-Pumpkin offers an impressive nutrient profile (zinc, vitamin A&E, magnesium).
+Health Benefits: While pumpkin seeds are synonymous with Halloween, considering incorporating these nutritional gems into your diet on a regular basis is not a bad idea.
+Pumpkin offers an impressive nutrient profile, including (zinc, vitamin A&E, magnesium).
 Apothecaries have known for centuries that pumpkin seed oil supports the urinary and reproductive systems, especially the male prostate.
 Some even believe that pumpkin seed oil enhances the libido.
 Who knows, it’s worth a try!